typesense/gatsby-plugin-typesense/README.md

 }
 ```

-You'll then be able to query this collection of documents (pages) from Typesense, via your [Search UI components](https://github.com/typesense/typesense-instantsearch-adapter).
+You'll then be able to query this collection of documents (pages) from Typesense, via your Search UI components from [Typesense-InstantSearch.js](https://github.com/typesense/typesense-instantsearch-adapter).

 You can also add any arbitrary fields to the document, by adding the `data-typesense-field` data attribute to any HTML element.